TheMetMan/backdrop_upgrade_made_easy/README.md

 My Local Sites are on a local server and the Dev and Prod on remote servers.

+*IMPORTANT!*
 I have created Bash Scripts to export and import the site configuration and database.
 Also to upgrade core and modules.
 These can be found on github [here](https://github.com/TheMetMan/backdrop-web-install) as well.
+See that project for more information.

 ## Automation and Streamlining: